 Evaluations Following Initial Diagnosis

 To establish the extent of disease in an individual diagnosed with FAHN, the following evaluations may be useful:

-*Neurologic examination for dystonia, ataxia, and spasticity, including formal evaluation of ambulation, speech, and feeding
+- Neurologic examination for dystonia, ataxia and spasticity, including formal evaluation of ambulation, speech and feeding

-*Ophthalmologic assessment for evidence of optic atrophy or eye movement abnormalities
+- Ophthalmologic assessment for evidence of optic atrophy or eye movement abnormalities

-*Assessment for physical therapy, occupational therapy, and/or speech therapy and appropriate assistive devices
+- Assessment for physical therapy, occupational therapy, and/or speech therapy and appropriate assistive devices

 Symptomatic treatment is aimed primarily at the dystonia, which can be debilitating.
-Therapies used with varying success include the oral medications baclofen, anticholinergics, tizanidine, and dantrolene; focal injection of botulinum toxin; intrathecal baclofen; and deep brain stimulation.
+Therapies used with varying success include the oral medications baclofen, anticholinergics, tizanidine and dantrolene; focal injection of botulinum toxin; intrathecal baclofen; and deep brain stimulation.

-Recessive diseases only occur when both parents are carriers for the same condition and then pass their changed genes on to their child.
+Recessive diseases only occur when both parents are carriers for the same condition and then pass their mutated genes onto their child.
 Statistically, there is a one in four chance that two carriers would have an affected child.
 There is a two in four chance the parents will have a child who is also a carrier.
 The chances are one in four that the child will not have the gene mutation.
 Carrier testing for at-risk relatives and prenatal testing for pregnancies at risk are suggested if both disease-causing mutations have been identified in an affected family member.

 If the disease-causing mutations have been identified in the family, prenatal diagnosis for pregnancies at increased risk can be done.
 In one test, DNA is extracted from fetal cells obtained by amniocentesis, usually at 15 to 18 weeks’ gestation, and analyzed.
 Or, sampling is done of the chorionic villus, the tiny finger-like projections on the edge of the placenta, usually at 10 to 12 weeks’ gestation.